wenhaoli-xmu/seco/README.md

 ### Example-2: Multiple GPUs (Deepspeed)

-If you use Deepspeed for distributed training, then the graident won't synchronize until `model_engine.step()` function call, which meets the requirements of SeCO.
+⚠️If you use Deepspeed for distributed training, then the graident won't synchronize until the `model_engine.step()` function call, which meets the requirements of SeCO.
 Otherwise, you should cancel gradient synchronization manually to prevent redandant communication.

 ```python
 from chunkoptim.utils import chunkize, SecoCache